jemmaissroff/koko/README.md

-This is a programming language implemented in Go loosely following Thornsten Ball's *[Writing an Interpreter in Go][interpreter-book]*.
+This is a programming language implemented in Go loosely following Thorsten Ball's *[Writing an Interpreter in Go][interpreter-book]*.
 Notable divergences are:

 * Float type
 * Various builtin functions